Boldness-Recalibration for Binary Event Predictions: Methods

 \subsection{Bayesian Assessment of Calibration}

 Using the likelihood function in the previous section, we take a Bayesian model selection-based approach to calibration assessment.
-We compare a well calibrated model, $M_c$ (where $\delta=\gamma=1$), to an uncalibrated model, $M_{nc}$ (where $\delta>0, \gamma \in \mathbb{R}$).
+We compare a well calibrated model, $M_c$ (where $\delta=\gamma=1$), to an uncalibrated model, $M_{u}$ (where $\delta>0, \gamma \in \mathbb{R}$).
 The posterior model probability of $M_c$ given the observed outcomes $\mathbf{y}$ serves as our measure of calibration for the testing framework and can be expressed as

-Here, $P(\mathbf{y}|M_i)$ is the integrated likelihood of the observed outcomes $\mathbf{y}$ given $M_i$ and $P(M_i)$ is the prior probability of model $i$, $i \in \{c,nc\}$.
-A common approach when prior information about calibration is unavailable is to assign a uniform prior to the model space such that $P(M_c) = P(M_{nc}) = \frac{1}{2}$.
-The expression in (\ref{postM1}) can be re-written as
+Here, $P(\mathbf{y}|M_i)$ is the integrated likelihood of the observed outcomes $\mathbf{y}$ given $M_i$ and $P(M_i)$ is the prior probability of model $i$, $i \in \{c,u\}$.
+The Bayes Factor comparing the uncalibrated model to the calibrated model is defined as